-As we celebrate our centennial, Junior League of Nashville President Jenny Barker takes us on a journey through the League’s history of community leadership and devotion to Nashville by highlighting a decade each month, starting with the 1920s to the present day.
+When JLN celebrated its Centennial in 2022, Past President Jenny Barker (2021-2022) took us on a journey through the League’s history of community leadership and devotion to Nashville by highlighting a decade each month, starting with the 1920s to the present day.

 1920s: New Freedoms and Responsibilities